nycu-ucr/L25GC/README.md

 #### Host 3 operations
-Before executing the following commands, make sure you already bind the NIC to DPDK.
+Before executing the following commands, make sure you have already bound the NIC to DPDK.

 ```shell=
 # Terminal 1